5-ASA Agents

 (5-aminosalicylic acid)

-Initially developed as a treatment for arthritis, their effectiveness for inflammatory bowel diseases like ulcerative colitis and Crohn's disease was discovered.
-Since then, they have become widely used as standard medication for these conditions.
+Initially developed as an arthritis treatment, their efficacy for inflammatory bowel diseases such as ulcerative colitis and Crohn's disease was discovered.
+Since then, they have become widely used as the standard treatment for ulcerative colitis and Crohn's disease.

 Features and Limitations:

-The exact mechanism by which these drugs are effective for ulcerative colitis or Crohn's disease is not clearly understood, yet they are frequently used in mild, early stages without a full understanding of the mechanism.
-In cases of early ulcerative colitis, initial administration may induce remission for about 1-2 years, but relapse typically occurs after 1-2 years despite continued use.
-Often, even increasing the dosage after relapse fails to induce remission again.
+The exact mechanism of how these drugs are effective for ulcerative colitis or Crohn's disease is not clearly understood, yet they are frequently used in mild, early stages without full knowledge of their mechanism.
+In cases of early ulcerative colitis, initial intake may induce remission for 1-2 years, but recurrence typically occurs after 1-2 years even with continued use.
+After recurrence, increasing the dosage often fails to induce remission again.